 Perhaps more so in the UK than anywhere else solitary bees have been given common or everyday group names according to their nesting characteristics and many people will already be aware of this.
 Although these common group names are descriptive and not scientific, many will have originated in the 19th or even earlier.

-Terms such as “Carpenter bees”, “Mason bees”, “Mining bees”, “Leaf cutter bees”, and “Wool Carder bees” are the ones we most commonly come across and they can be very useful for ordinary people like me in providing a basic understanding of what is a highly complex subject.
+Terms such as “Carpenter bees”, “Mason bees”, “Mining bees”, “Leaf cutter bees”, "Plasterer bees" and “Wool Carder bees” are the ones we most commonly come across and they can be very useful for ordinary people like me in providing a basic understanding of what is a highly complex subject.
 If nothing else it can provide some indication as to what different solitary bees require enabling us to find ways to provide the habitat and nesting structures that are necessary for them.
 As is the case for so many other species these required habitats have been greatly reduced largely due to changes in agriculture and to a lesser extent the manner in which we have altered the way we use both buildings and gardens.
 Pesticides as a whole and chemical pollution are inevitably having a detrimental effect.

 Carpenter Bees are bees that burrow or cut their nests into degraded timber or plant stems depending on the species.
 In France the Carpenter bees, (Abeille Charpentiere in French), are all from two genus, Xylocopa and Ceratina